keithalewis/math/coro.md

 Subsequent calls of the coroutine resume execution at the coninuation point and the arguments of the call become available to the coroutine.
-Execution continues until the next yield statement and the above is repeated or until the function terminates and the retun values become the result of the last reactivation.
+Execution continues until the next yield statement and the above is repeated or until the function terminates and the return values become the result of the last reactivation.
 At that point the coroutine can no longer be resumed.